Cockshutt, Shropshire: Cockshutt-cum-Petton

 Cockshutt-cum-Petton is the name of the combined parish council of the two historic, single-village parishes of Cockshutt and Petton.
 These two villages, as well as the hamlet of English Frankton, make up the main settlements of Cockshutt-cum-Petton.
 There are then a number of individual houses and farms.
 The parish council meets at Cockshutt Millennium Hall.
 The 2001 Census recorded a population of 676, in 264 households, the 2011 census recording a population of 787 in 305 households.

 Village Hall

 The Millennium Hall made media headlines in Shropshire when it opened in 1997 as it was the first village hall in the county to receive a large grant from the then newly formed Millennium Commission.
 The grant was secured as a result of a two-year fundraising drive by villagers, led by hall chairman Arthur Sydney Davies.

 The Millennium Hall was back in the media in June 2006 when Oswestry graphic designer and filmmaker Kevin Taylor released a DVD documentary telling the story of the Hall's origins.
-Copies of the film entitled, Once In A Lifetime were sold to raise funds for the Millennium Hall.
+Copies of the film entitled, were sold to raise funds for the Millennium Hall.